-The Black Maternal and Infant Health Equity Collaborative (BMIHEC) is a collaboration between Jackson Health System, Metro Mommy Agency, Southern Birth Justice Network, Magnolia Birth House and YWCA.
-Funded by the Health Foundation of South Florida, the Black Maternal and Infant Health Equity Collaborative goal is to reduce Black maternal mortality and morbidity through Doula Care and systems transformation.
+The Black Maternal and Infant Health Equity Collaborative (BMIHEC) is a partnership between the Metro Mommy Agency, Southern Birth Justice Network, Magnolia Birth House, and YWCA.
+Funded by the Health Foundation of South Florida, the goal of the Black Maternal and Infant Health Equity Collaborative is to reduce Black maternal mortality and morbidity through doula care and the transformation of hospital systems.

-A Doula is a non-medical professional who provides emotional, physical, and informational support during prenatal, birth, and postpartum periods and helps advocate for the needs and wishes of the mother before, during, and after pregnancy.
-Doula has shown to increase positive pregnancy, birth and postpartum outcomes and reduce the use of interventions and complications.
+A doula is a non-medical professional who provides emotional, physical, and informational support during the prenatal, birth, and postpartum periods, advocating for the needs and wishes of the mother or birthing parent before, during, and after pregnancy.
+Doulas have been shown to enhance positive outcomes in pregnancy, birth, and postpartum stages while reducing the use of interventions and complications.

-By incorporating birth workers (doulas and midwives) into the prenatal, birthing, and postpartum care process, The Black Maternal and Infant Health Equity Collaborative aims to break existing silos to addresses the ecosystem that impacts social determinants of health for Black mothers, birthing people and infants served within Women's Hospital at Jackson Health.
-Community-based doulas provide culturally sensitive pregnancy and childbirth education, early linkage to health care, and other services like labor coaching, breastfeeding support, and parenting education.
+By incorporating birth workers (doulas and midwives) into the prenatal, birthing, and postpartum care process, The Black Maternal and Infant Health Equity Collaborative aims to break existing silos to address the ecosystem that impacts social determinants of health for Black mothers, birthing people and infants served within Miami-Dade County.
+Community-based doulas provide culturally sensitive pregnancy and childbirth education, early linkage to health care, and other services like labor coaching, lactation support, and parenting education.

-Over the next 3 years, through the BMIHEC Pilot Doula Program at Jackson Memorial Hospital we plan to increase the number of doulas trained through a Birth Justice Framework followed by a fellowship program which includes doula mentorship, business planning through an entrepreneurship program and lastly getting your credentials as a Medicaid Doula Provider that will enhance the doula workforce.
+Over the next three years, through the BMIHEC Pilot Doula Program, we plan to increase the number of doulas trained in the Birth Justice Framework, followed by a fellowship program that includes doula mentorship, business planning via an entrepreneurship program, and, ultimately, obtaining credentials as a Medicaid Doula Provider, which will enhance the doula workforce.

-There is potential job placement to work as an independent contractor after training and required mentorship phase and have an opportunity to be able to receive clients from Jackson towards the completion of their certification process.
-Fellowship program participants are required to be available to serve pregnant people birthing at Jackson.ensuring the safety of you and your baby.
+There is potential for job placement as an independent contractor following the training and required mentorship phase, providing an opportunity to be matched with clients as they complete their certification process.
+Fellowship program participants must be available to serve pregnant individuals on an on-call basis.

 Copyright © 2024 SOUTHERNBIRTHJUSTICE.ORG - All Rights Reserved.